jaxk25/Celebrity-Dogs/README.md

 # Celebrity Dogs
+# YES I HAVE HEARD NOW HEARD OF ITERATION BUT THIS WAS MADE WHEN I DIDN'T KNOW WHAT IT WAS
 Python Game based on the AQA GCSE Computer Science 2019 Exam Task.
 To run, make sure you have Python 2.
 ## To run